Opportunities for Homeschooled Teens

 For more information: Homeschool Stitchers’ Dream

-Drexel High School Scholars Program: Opportunity for homeschooled teens to take classes and receive college credit at Drexel University.
+Drexel High School Scholars Program: Opportunity for homeschooled sophomores, juniors, and seniors to take FREE classes and receive college credit at Drexel University. (not a dual-enrollment program)

 For more information: Drexel High School Scholars Program

 Hillsdale College: FREE!
-“Introduction to the Constitution.”
-This free online course is presented in a groundbreaking new style that immerses you in the Hillsdale classroom experience.
-Each lesson is less than 15 minutes long.
-Find yourself at the table with Dr. Larry Arnn, as he teaches his students the principles of liberty.
+Hillsdale College Free Online Classes Offers 8 free online course Find yourself at the table with Dr. Larry Arnn, as he teaches his students the principles of liberty.
 Peer into the lively discussions that take place as students explore the implications and beauty of our Constitution.

 Franklin Institute: Youth Leadership Program: Franklin Institute PACTS